Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): On Condition A3

-Our interest in Lemma~\ref{lem13} follows from the fact that (\ref{LP166}) gives us a procedure for constructing a metric $\bfP$ making the second fundamental form of $\bfh$ zero. \IfReport{ Indeed, we have the following result. }{ } \startmodif The following theorem states this property, and provides a constructive way to define a metric that satisfies Condition A3.
-The forthcoming Example~\ref{ex7} illustrates this result. \stopmodif
+\startmodif Actually (\ref{LP166}) provides a procedure to construct a metric $\bfP$ making the second fundamental form of $\bfh$ zero and, consequently, satisfying Condition A3.
+The following theorem presents this construction and the forthcoming Example~\ref{ex7} illustrates it. \stopmodif

-\startmodif \begin{theorem} Suppose Assumption~\ref{H1} holds.
+\begin{theorem} Suppose Assumption~\ref{H1} holds.
 Assume there exist \begin{list}{}{ \parskip 0pt plus 0pt minus 0pt \topsep 0.5ex plus 0pt minus 0pt \parsep 0pt plus 0pt minus 0pt \partopsep 0pt plus 0pt minus 0pt \itemsep 0pt plus 0pt minus 0pt \settowidth{\labelwidth}{\quad ii)} } \item[i)] a metric $\bfPy$ for $\bfRR^p$ satisfying Assumption~\ref{H2}; \item[ii)] with $q\geq 0$, an $n-p+q$-dimensional $C^s$ manifold $\bfXi$ equipped with a metric $\bfPxi$; \item[iii)] a $C^s$ function $\bfh^\ortho:\Ouv\to \bfXi$ is , with rank $n-p$ on $\Ouv$ such that $\bfhhperp=(\bfh,\bfh^\ortho)$ has rank $n$ on $\Ouv$. \end{list} Then, the metric $\bfP$ defined on $\Ouv$ as the pull back via $\bfhhperp$ of the product metric $\bfPy \oplus \bfPxi$ (see its expression with coordinates in (\ref{LP166})) is such that $\bfh$ is a Riemannian submersion with a second fundamental form that is zero on $\Ouv$.
-Furthermore, Condition A3 holds when $\wpunbf$ is the square of the distance given by $\bfPy$. \end{theorem} \stopmodif
+Furthermore, Condition A3 holds when $\wpunbf$ is the square of the distance given by $\bfPy$. \end{theorem}

 \begin{proof} It follows from our assumptions and the Rank Theorem that the restriction of $\bfh^\ortho$ to $\Ouv$ is a subimmersion, i.e., for each $\bfx_0$ in $\Ouv$, there exist an open neighborhood ${\cursive{M}\mkern 4mu _0}$ of $\bfx_0$, a $C^s$ manifold $\bfXrond_0$ of dimension $n-p$, a submersion $\bfsubmer_0:{\cursive{M}\mkern 4mu _0}\to \bfXrond_0$ and an immersion $\bfimmer_0:\bfXrond_0\to\bfXi$ satisfying